-In Section 3B, the district broadly describe the services identified in the previous year(s) LCAP, and then describe those services being added in the current LCAP year, which is 2015-16.
+We recommend in Section 3B that the district broadly describe the services identified in the previous year(s) LCAP, and then describe those services being added in the current LCAP year, which is 2015-16.
 This demonstrates that the district is maintaining and building its support for unduplicated students proportionally each year and increases the transparency of the plan for the stakeholders.
 This will be important as, by 2020-21, this section will need to demonstrate that the district has increased or improved services to reflect 100 percent of its supplemental and concentration funds at full implementation.